davidlacedonia/javascript/es6_and_beyond/async_flow_control/README.md

 `Promise.reject(..)` creates an immediately rejected promise.

-`Promise.all([..])` reeturns a promise back which will be fulfilled if all the values fulfill, or reject immediately once the first of any of them rejects.
+`Promise.all([..])` reeturns a promise back which will be fulfilled if all the values fulfill, or reject immediately once the first, of any of them, rejects.

 `Promise.race([..])` waits only for either the first fulfillment or rejection.